 Short bio: K Chess is the author of FAMOUS MEN WHO NEVER LIVED.
 Her short stories have been honored by the Nelson Algren Literary Award and the Pushcart Prize.
 She was a W.K.
 Rose Fellow, earned an MFA from Southern Illinois University and currently teaches at GrubStreet.
-She lives with her wife in Providence, Rhode Island.
+She lives with her wife and daughter in Providence, Rhode Island.

 Longer bio: K Chess is the author of FAMOUS MEN WHO NEVER LIVED (Tin House Books, 2019).
 Her writing has appeared in The Chicago Tribune’s Printer’s Row Journal, PANK, Salon, Tor.com and other outlets.
 Her short stories have been honored by the Nelson Algren Literary Award and the Pushcart Prize.
 K earned a BA from Vassar College and an MFA from Southern Illinois University.
 She was awarded a W.K.
 Rose Fellowship in the Creative Arts.
 She reads fiction for Quarterly West and teaches writing at GrubStreet in Boston and Rhode Island.